Business opportunities of the post-corona era

 Another result of our constantly screening the Chinese Internet is that we are well aware of how foods and beverages should be marketed on that medium.
 Eurasia Consult’s Peter Peverelli has published an essay comparing the way European Early Grey tea and Chinese Pu’er Tea are discussion on the Chinese social network Weibo.
 Eurasia Consult can help you promote your products on the Chinese Internet in various ways.

 When you intend to produce locally, is cooperating with a local partner the best option, or rather a wholly owned venture?
 If the latter is preferred, is it possible to buy an existing Chinese company or set up an entirely new plant?
 The answer to each question comes with tons of legal, political and cultural consequences.
 We can think along with you to craft the best strategy.
+Our advice is never based solely on ‘x years of experience’, but also driven by a unique methodology.
+That methodology is not a secret: it has been published in a very accessible book.

 If cooperation with a local partner is selected as the best way to set up shop in China, the next problem is selecting a partner.
 Eurasia Consult can help extracting a short list of potential partners, including in-depth analyses of those companies.
 If you, e.g. would be interested in working with China’s top date processor, Haoxiangni (see my post on dates), we can provide a list of that company’s board members, the other companies of which Haoxiangni’s CEO Shi Jubin is a board member, and much more relevant information.
 We can assist in negotiating a contract that is beneficial to all parties.
 After signing the contract, we can help forging real strong partnerships.